-Trading commodities is the practice of buying and selling of products which are either extracted from the ground (crude oil, gold, silver, platinum) or are derivatives of products extracted from the ground (natural gas).
+Trading commodities is the practice of buying and selling products that are either extracted from the ground (crude oil, gold, silver, platinum) or are derivatives of products extracted from the ground (natural gas).

-Just like in forex trading, it is the job of the commodity broker to match the buyers of a commodity to the sellers of that commodity.
+- Just like in forex trading, it is the job of the commodity binary options broker to match the buyers of a commodity to the sellers of that commodity.
 All buy and sell orders are matched by brokers.

 The first step is to get a commodities trading account with a broker.
-The trader is expected to fill an account opening form online, submit a proof of address (utility bill or bank account statement) and proof of identity (national ID card or international passport) and fund the account after activation.
-Many forex brokers now offer trading in gold, silver and crude oil, as these are the most traded commodities.
+The trader is expected to fill an account opening form online, submit a proof of address (utility bill or bank account statement) and proof of identity (national ID card or international passport), and fund the account after activation.
+Many forex brokers now offer to trade in gold, silver, and crude oil binary options trading, as these are the most traded commodities.
 Other brokers like Interactive Brokers offer full and mini contracts straight as they are priced by the commodities exchange.

 Traders can trade the virtual platforms, or trade through their brokers using the open outcry system on the floor of the commodities exchange in Chicago.
 Through binary options brokers, traders can also trade options on commodity futures.
 There is also the opportunity to trade commodity swaps.
 When it comes to trading commodities, there is something for everyone to trade; beginners can try out commodity binary options while more experienced traders can trade the options and futures contracts.